osunxn/weatherApp/README.md

 2. Open the `index.html` file in your web browser.

 ## Usage
-- Enter the name of a city in the search bar and click the "Get Weather" button to retrieve weather information for that location.
+- Enter the name of a city in the search bar and click the "Search or Press Enter" button to retrieve weather information for that location.
 - Toggle between Celsius and Fahrenheit temperature units using the temperature toggle.

 ## Contributors